achernya/homelab/README.md

    [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) to manage the rest of the applications.
 This playbook requires `kubectl proxy` be running in the background.
+1. `mid_level_apps.yml`, which makes sure ArgoCD is managing all other applications, including pivoting over cilium to be ArgoCD-managed.

 The playbooks can be executed by running